 -Writing 109HP is a useful course for writing personal statements and should be taken closer to when you apply.

--Calculus is not required but is a pre-requisite for some of the required science courses.
+-Calculus is not required by most schools but is a pre-requisite for some of the required science courses and required for some majors.

 -Please check with individual schools for specific Math requirements.